 Although Slovakia borders some frequently visited countries like Austria, relatively few people visit for tourism.
 Anybody that does visit Slovakia will be pleasantly surprised as the country has lots of beautiful nature, impressive medieval castles and many interesting places to visit.
 For climbing, Slovakia has several well established and good quality venues and surely much more areas that haven’t been developed yet.

-We enjoyed a road trip through Slovakia, as part of a bigger journey in Eastern Europe and the Balkans.
+We enjoyed a road trip through Slovakia, as part of a longer journey in Eastern Europe and the Balkans.
 We entered from Poland, explored several interesting areas, along the Western side and then moved on to Hungary.
 We didn’t know or expect much from Slovakia before we went, but we really enjoyed our time there and we were very impressed with the stunning natural landscapes throughout the country.

 Climbing recommendations